arjunsuthaharan/arjunsuthaharan/README.md

 **`Software Developer`**

-I'm a recent computer science graduate and software developer, with a passion for computing software and technology since childhood.
+I'm a recent computer science graduate and software developer, with a passion for computing technology since childhood.
 During my studies and work experiences, I have learned to develop software for a wide variety of platforms and environments, with an emphasis on artificial intelligence and mobile application development.

 #